sachinlim/ebay_airflow/README.md

 ## Data Analysis

-Enough data is first needed to get better insights.
 This pipeline collects data with a batch processing model, every day at midnight.
 The link to the presentation: https://lookerstudio.google.com/reporting/47f510fa-6d05-4839-a984-9c3f9f790bab/page/tDaFD

 On February 14 2023, there were 6 days worth of data, giving the following result on Google Looker Studio: